The effect of side walls on the stability of falling films: Results

 \section{Results}

 We start with confronting our numerical linear stability with experimental results in section \ref{results_valida}.
 Afterwards, in section \ref{results_th}, we utilize the numerical model to examine the effect of the spanwise confinement on several aspects of the problem, such as, (i) maximum linear growth rate, (ii) types of stability modes and their distinct behaviour, (iii) eigenmodes structure, and (iv) eigenvalues spectra.
-At the end, section \ref{results_des} presents a new phenomenon, where spanwise confinement surprisingly destabilises the flow for a certain range of parameters.